 The first CPA I worked with looked at my 2013 income and gave me a set of estimated tax vouchers to use on my 2014 quarterly estimated taxes.
 I got four completed estimated tax forms, each with an amount of money that I was supposed to pay.
 All I had to do was write the checks and drop the estimated tax vouchers in the mail on their respective due dates.

-In April 2015 my CPA and I discovered that, thanks to my increased income, I owed the IRS an additional $5,443.
+My CPA and I discovered that, thanks to my increased income, I owed the IRS an additional $5,443.

 If your CPA gives you estimated tax vouchers, ask what you should do if your income increases.

-In my case I started putting aside a percentage of my income to go towards estimated taxes, instead of paying a fixed number on a voucher.
+In my case, I started putting aside a percentage of my income to go towards estimated taxes, instead of paying a fixed number on a voucher.